-The 1099-MISC form is used if a $600 or more in payments (other than nonemployee compensation) was paid to an individual or LLC.
-Rent, legal fees and prize winnings all qualify to be reported on a 1099-MISC.
+The 1099-MISC form is used if $600 or more in payments (other than nonemployee compensation) was paid to an individual or LLC.
+Rent, legal fees and prize winnings qualify to be reported on a 1099-MISC.

 Who gets a 1099-MISC form?

-Payees who are eligible for the 1099-MISC form should complete a W-9 form.
-All payments, including attorneys' fees, awards, healthcare, royalties and rents, should be reported if totaling $600 or more.
+Payees eligible for the 1099-MISC form should complete Form W-9.
+All payments, including attorneys’ fees, awards, healthcare, royalties and rents, should be reported if they total $600 or more.
 For a complete list of included payments, visit the IRS website’s 1099-MISC page.

 What is reported on a 1099-MISC?

-Here's a closer look at the items a 1099-NEC includes.
+Here’s a closer look at the items a 1099-MISC includes:

-- Attorneys' fees: Box 10 includes payments to an attorney or law firm, including corporations.
-A 1099-NEC should be used for attorneys' fees, while a 1099-MISC should be utilized for lawsuit settlements, etc.
+- Payments to an attorney: Box 10 includes payments to attorneys, law firms and corporations.
+Notably, a 1099-NEC should be used for attorneys’ fees, while a 1099-MISC should be utilized for settlements in business lawsuits, etc.

-- Awards: Box 3 of the 1099-MISC (“Other income”) can be used for things like awards and prizes, including monetary and merchandise.
-The form will be issued for any winnings over $600 but does exclude gambling profits.
+- Other income: Box 3 of the 1099-MISC (“Other income”) can be used for things like awards and prizes, including money and merchandise.
+The form will be issued when someone wins $600 or more, but this excludes gambling profits.

 - Healthcare: Within box 6, report payments your company paid to healthcare providers, healthcare insurance companies, doctors, suppliers, etc. It is not necessary to report payments to pharmacies for prescription drugs.

 - Royalties: Royalties totaling $10 or more during a calendar year must be reported in box 2.
 Royalties include copyrights, patents, oil, gas, etc.

-- Rents: Rents should be added to the 1099-MISC form's box 1.
-Rents include payments regarding renting or leasing space for business use (not payments made to real estate agents or property managers).
+- Rents: Rents should be added to box 1 of the 1099-MISC form.
+Rents include payments for renting or leasing space for business use (not payments made to real estate agents or property managers).
 Rents also include machine rentals (any machine operator payments should be reported on a 1099-NEC), pasture rentals and coin-operated amusements.

-As of 2020, the 1099-NEC form is for all independent contractor income.
+As of 2020, the 1099-NEC form is used for all independent contractor income.
 The 1099-MISC is still a valid form.
-However, it is reserved for payments that fall outside of contractor or freelancer wages, such as rent or attorneys' fees.
+However, it is reserved for payments that are not contractor or freelancer wages, such as rent, prizes and awards.

-The due dates for the forms are different as well.
+The due dates for the forms are different, as well.
 For example, the 1099-NEC is due Jan.
-31, whereas the due date for the 1099-MISC is March 1 if filed by paper and March 31 if filed electronically.
+31, while the due date for the 1099-MISC is March 1 if filed by paper and March 31 if filed electronically.

-Contractors receiving Copy B of 1099-NEC are not required to file the said form.
-However, you should receive a copy of 1099-NEC and can request one from the employer if needed for your records.
-Report any self-employment income on Schedule C.
+Contractors who receive Copy B of Form 1099-NEC are not required to file the form.
+However, they should receive a copy of the form for their records; they can request one if necessary.
+Contractors should report any self-employment income on Schedule C.

-Some locations also require you to file your 1099-NEC and 1099-MISC forms with your state.
+Some locations require you to file your 1099-NEC and 1099-MISC forms with your state.
 The following states are exempt from 1099 filing: